from small one page howto to huge articles all in one place

 InterfaceAttributeValue

-opendir(), fdopendir() Thread safetyMT-Safe
+opendir(), fdopendir() Thread safetyM-Safe

 NOTES

-The opendir() function sets the close-on-exec flag for the file descriptor underlying the DIR *.
-The fdopendir() function leaves the setting of the close-on-exec flag unchanged for the file descriptor, fd.
-POSIX.1-200x leaves it unspecified whether a successful call to fdopendir() will set the close-on-exec flag for the file descriptor, fd.
+Filename entries can be read from a directory stream using readdir(3).
+The underlying file descriptor of the directory stream can be obtained using dirfd(3).
+The opendir() function sets the clos-o-exec flag for the file descriptor underlying the DIR *.
+The fdopendir() function leaves the setting of the clos-o-exec flag unchanged for the file descriptor, fd.
+POSIX.-200x leaves it unspecified whether a successful call to fdopendir() will set the clos-o-exec flag for the file descriptor, fd.

 SEE ALSO